 Fortunately, penetrating ocular injuries are rare.
 The presentation of a penetrating wound to the eye globe is usually dramatic.
 The pupil is usually irregular and non-reactive to light.
 Bubbles might be seen in the anterior chamber.
 Hyphaema is another common finding in penetrating ocular injuries.

 When a patient presents with a penetrating ocular injury, the eye should neither be touched nor manipulated.
 Instead, it should be shielded and the patient should be referred to an emergency department at a nearby hospital for optimum ophthalmologic management.
 Before shielding the eye, one can apply a topical anesthetic and a topical antibiotic.
 The patient should also receive a tetanus booster dose if needed.

 Blunt trauma to the eye is more common compared to penetrating injuries.
-Blunt trauma might be caused by a direct hit with a ball or a fist, or an accidental fall.
-Lid edema is common, which can make the examination of the eye globe difficult.
+Blunt trauma might be caused by a direct hit with a ball or a fist or an accidental fall.
+Lid edema is common, which can make an examination of the eye globe difficult.
 The pupil is usually dilated.
-Fractures of the orbit are common with blunt trauma to the face and eye.
-Therefore, the patient should be referred to a hospital at some point to get a computerized tomography scan of the orbital bones and exclude orbital fractures.
+Fractures of the orbit are common with blunt trauma to the face and eye; therefore, the patient should be referred to a hospital at some point to get a computerized tomography scan of the orbital bones to rule out orbital fractures.
 The urgency of the referral of the patient is dependent on the severity of the injury.
-Hyphaema is also seen with nonpenetrating ocular injuries.
+Hyphaema is also seen with non-penetrating ocular injuries.

 Severity of Ocular Trauma

 As it has been mentioned already, the severity of ocular trauma is the most crucial factor in deciding when and how to refer the patient to a hospital.
 The severity of ocular trauma from a primary care point of view can be classified as mild, moderate or severe.